Shruti1632/Shruti1632/README.md

 👩‍🎓 Welcome to my GitHub profile!
 I’m Shruti Pawar, a passionate and driven software developer dedicated to crafting impactful and scalable digital solutions.
 With a strong foundation in both creative problem-solving and technical expertise, I transform ideas into innovative and high-performance applications.

 🌐 As a firm believer in the transformative potential of technology, I specialize in building responsive, intuitive, and user-centric software.
-My experience spans **front-end development** with HTML, CSS, and JavaScript, and **back-end systems** using Python, Java, and Bash.
+My experience spans front-end development with HTML, CSS, and JavaScript, and robust back-end systems using Java, Python, and Bash.
 Additionally, I am skilled in WordPress, empowering me to deliver rich, content-driven websites.
 My work in Linux environments allows me to fine-tune system performance and optimize operations.

 🚀 Over the last five years, I have been on a continuous journey to refine my skills and adapt to emerging technologies.
-Whether developing sophisticated **AI/ML** models or architecting scalable **cloud solutions** on platforms like AWS and Google Cloud, I am committed to staying at the forefront of technological advancements.
-I apply **DevOps** practices with tools like Docker, Kubernetes, Jenkins, and Terraform, driving automation and streamlining infrastructure management for increased operational efficiency.
+Whether developing sophisticated AI/ML models or architecting scalable cloud solutions on platforms like AWS and Google Cloud, I am committed to staying at the forefront of technological advancements.
+I apply DevOps practices with tools like Docker, Kubernetes, Jenkins, and Terraform, driving automation and streamlining infrastructure management for increased operational efficiency.

-🔒 My expertise extends to **cybersecurity**, where I specialize in network security, cloud security, and ethical hacking.
-I hold certifications in **Cisco CyberOps**, **CompTIA Security+**, and **CCNA**, and am well-versed in tools like Wireshark and Kali Linux for network analysis, vulnerability assessment, and proactive threat mitigation.
+🔒 My expertise extends to cybersecurity, where I specialize in network security, cloud security, and ethical hacking.
+I hold certifications in Cisco CyberOps, CompTIA Security+, and CCNA, and am well-versed in tools like Wireshark and Kali Linux for network analysis, vulnerability assessment, and proactive threat mitigation.
 My experience in Cisco Security ensures that I can develop and implement robust, secure technology systems.

 💭 I approach each project with a creative mindset, striving to craft solutions that are not only functional but also elegant and efficient.
 I believe in the power of clean, maintainable code that stands the test of time and scales with the needs of the user.